Are you tired of wild rabbits and squirrels messing with your garden? I can relate but there was a bigger problem in my space, it was the chickens.

 I don’t have a step by step tutorial but this is a pretty straight forward project.
 My husband built these runs using eight foot 2 x 4’s boards.
 Corners were attached with screws and the frame is covered with chicken wire.

-Paint or stain the wood before you add the wire because it’s much faster, I would also recommend adding the wire from the inside using a staple gun, it just looks nicer.
+Paint or stain the wood before you add the wire because it’s much faster, I would also recommend adding wire from the inside using a staple gun.

 If you want a lighter cover go with eight foot 2 x 3’s and cover with deer netting or just build a smaller bed and frame.